visgl/luma.gl/docs/api-reference/webgl/renderbuffer.md

 # Renderbuffer

 `Renderbuffer`s are WebGL Objects that contain textures.
 They are optimized for use as render targets, while vanilla `Texture`s may not be, and are the logical choice when you do not need to sample (i.e. in a post-pass shader) from the produced image.
-If you do need to sample (such as when reading depth back in a second shader pass), use `Texture`s instead.
-In addition, in WebGL2, `Renderbuffer` can do Multisampling (MSAA) just like standard framebuffer.
+If you do need to sample (such as when reading depth back in a second shader pass), use [`Texture`](/#/documentation/api-reference/texture) instead.
+In addition, in WebGL2, `Renderbuffer` can do [Multisampling (MSAA)](https://www.khronos.org/opengl/wiki/Multisampling) just like standard framebuffer.

 For additional information, see [OpenGL Wiki](https://www.opengl.org/wiki/Renderbuffer_Object)